drusellers/site/content/style/index.md

 https://www.pinterest.com/pin/9781324169464026/

 Always like the idea of finding a way to work femine colors in.
 What is the femine version of serious?
-I feel like the blues of IBM, dark tones are what makes a manly serious.
+I feel like the blues of IBM, dark tones are what makes a manly color serious.

 How could you do a "Dark Mode" that wasn't black?
 Purples?
 Navy?
 Greens.

 # 2. Taglines

+Curiosity is life.

 Fusing Business and Technology